mplpl/unrar_amiga/README.md

 <h3>File modification dates</h3>

 When unpacking, created files get modification date set as stored in RAR archive.
-The data is set in the local time zone.
+The date is set in the local time zone.
 As there is no special attribute for creation and access dates in AmigaOS, these values are always ignored.

 <h3>File owner and group</h3>